Design of Bosch 5312 Miter Saw

 Crown molding can really make a room.
 It adds a crisp finish that makes even a plain white paint job look stately and elegant.
 For a quick pick-me-up without the hassle of painting, wash down the walls and add crown – bam!
 Instant remodeling.
 But there’s a downside, one that strikes fear into the heart of anyone who struggled all the way through high school geometry without ever figuring out how to use a protractor.
 It’s coping corners.

 There are a few solutions for perfect crown molding corners.
 If your corners are dead-on right angles, just throw a pre-made corner post in there and cut the crown to length.
 If you’re working with urethane, buy some corner pieces.
-If you’ve got crooked corners, though, or you just don’t like the look of corner pieces, you’re going to have cope your crown, and that involves some complicated calculations.
+If you’ve got crooked corners, though, or you just don’t like the look of corner pieces, you’re going to have to cope with your crown, and that involves some complicated calculations.
 Wouldn’t it be great if your miter saw did all that stuff for you?
 You could save so much time and frustration – and wasted crown – if it just came with a bunch of preset stops at those tricky little angles that boggle the mind.
 Well, the Bosch 5312 12″ Dual Bevel Slide Compound Miter Saw might be what you’re looking for.

 Crown Molding Everywhere